 I hope that I’ll still be working in academia!
 I want to get to PI at some point down the line, and would really like to have teaching a big part of that.
 I just really love talking about science and passing on that knowledge and enthusiasm.

-Look in different places for PhD adverts, not just the well-known training programmes.
+What’s one piece of advice that you’d offer students that are thinking of doing a PhD?Look in different places for PhD adverts, not just the well-known training programmes.
 They are often advertised throughout the year on Twitter.
 If you know who you would like to work for, get in touch with them with a personal message that tells them exactly why you are interested in their group.
 If you can, speak to other members of the group to see what the supervisor is like to work for.
 But most importantly, do it because you have found something that you are so interested in that you are happy to dedicate years of your life to it.
 Because the experiments won’t always work, and you need to remember why you started to keep yourself going.
 (Sorry, that’s definitely more than one thing!)